mediamonks/muban/README.md

 Please read this [introduction](./docs/introduction.md) about why and how we created Muban.

+## Getting started

+Please read this [getting started guide](./docs/getting-started.md) if you're new to Muban.

 ## Setup

 After cloning this repos and removing the `.git` folder, run: